SoyGema/Tensorflow_CodeLab_Wide-Deep_learning/README.md

 You can actually read all the codelab without execute the code, although it is recommended for you to download and play with it.
 Take into account that chapter 1 only takes a first dig into the dataset with the objetive to know more about it and help distinguish in between continuous and categorical features.

 The code has been proved with Tensorflow v1.

+## FAQ
+1. Do I need to know a lot about Tensorflow for running into this codelab?
+No, you should have a basic understanding of datascience, variable modeling and neural nets.
+The architecture is clearly defined